-- Live or work in Oakland
+- Live or work in Oakland or Alameda County

-- Live in one-mile radius

 - Parent or guardian with child(ren) under 18 years old

 - Physically disabled

 - Seniors

-- Interested party list
+- Homelessness as self-declared

-- d.
+d.
 Income eligibility and income verification:

 Occupancy in The Black Panther Apartments is subject to HUD's income limits.
 All units at this property are subject to a 30% Area Median Income.
 Current income limits are attached as Exhibit A.